Britain's FTSE steadies, underpinned by commodities

 “Nothing will move the dial at Sainsbury more than the planned acquisition of Home Retail Group, the parent company of Argos ...
 But like Sainsbury, Argos has its own problems and the outcome of two challenged businesses joining forces still remains very uncertain.”

-The broader stock market was also underpinned by data showing British industrial output grew at its fastest for nearly four years in April, boosted by pharmaceuticals, car production and gas.

-The data contrasted with other signs of a slowdown in the economy ahead of Britain’s referendum on June 23 on whether to remain in the European Union or to leave.
+The broader stock market was also underpinned by data showing British industrial output grew at its fastest for nearly four years in April, boosted by pharmaceuticals, car production and gas, in contrast to other signs of a slowdown in the economy ahead of the EU referendum.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.